felipepiovezan/felipepiovezan.github.io/docs/photography/london_201511/README.md

 The blue of the bridge dominates the picture a lot more, doesn't match well the yellow lights and, in colour, the ISO artifacts become quite evident (easier to spot in the sky).
-This was one of the first photos I took, so the settings (ISO 800, 1/34s, f/2) were automatically chosen by the camera, which tents to favour for high ISO values in dark settings.
-From here on, I set ISO to 250 and forced a shutter speed of 1/4s; as a result, the noise is gone in this next shot:
+This was one of the first photos I took, so the settings (ISO 800, 1/34s, f/2) were automatically chosen by the camera, which tends to favour higher ISO values in dark environments.
+From here on, I set ISO to 250 and forced a shutter speed of 1/4s; as a result, the noise is gone in this next
+shot:

 ![](bridge1_colour.jpeg){style="display:block; margin: auto;"}